-Porfiry is the attorney investigating the murders of Alyona and Lizaveta, and is a bit of a mystery.
+Porfiry is the attorney investigating the murders of Alyona and Lizaveta...but he's also a bit of a mystery.
 We don't really know him outside of his professional capacity.
 He's related to Razumihin, but that doesn't give us much to go on as far as his character is concerned.
 Like most people in the novel, he seems to really like Raskolnikov and wants to see him get better.
-He isn't immediately convinced of Raskolnikov's guilt either.
+He isn't immediately convinced of Raskolnikov's guilt, either.